Low or No Tuition at Many Public Universities

 | 🚇 | Monthly Transport Pass | €29–49/month (Deutschland Ticket) |

-Students can work 120 full days or 240 half-days per year during study — enough for part-time.
+Students can work 120 full days or 240 half-days per year during study - enough for part-time.
 After graduation: 18-month job seeker visa to find employment.
-Minimum German salary for Blue Card (skilled work): €43,800/year.
-Once employed, Blue Card → Permanent Settlement in 21 months.
+Blue Card (skilled work) has a minimum salary threshold that's reviewed periodically - confirm the current figure before job hunting.
+With Blue Card and B1 German proficiency, permanent settlement may be possible in around 21 months; without B1 German, it typically takes longer (around 33 months) - eligibility depends on your individual circumstances.

 Everything you need to know about studying in Germany